moondance-labs/tanssi-docs/node-operators/block-producers/operational-tasks/proxy-accounts.md

 Proxy accounts can be set up to perform specific Substrate functions such as author mapping, staking, balances, and more.
 This can allow you to, for example, grant a trusted individual access to perform collator or delegator functions on your behalf.
 A proxy could also be used to keep a staking account safe in cold storage.

-This guide will show you how to set up a proxy account on the Moonbase Alpha TestNet for balance transfers and how to execute a proxy transaction.
+This tutorial will walk you through the process of configuring a proxy account on the Tanssi Dancebox TestNet specifically for balance transfers.
+Then, it will demonstrate performing a balance transfer using the newly created proxy.

 ## Checking Prerequisites {: #checking-prerequisites }